 Endometriosis is a complex condition.
-One characteristic of endometriosis is excess inflammation in the reproductive tract (uterus, tubes, ovaries and pelvis) that causes chronic pain.
+One characteristic of endometriosis is excess inflammation in the reproductive tract (uterus, tubes, ovaries, and pelvis) that causes chronic pain.

-People with endometriosis tend to have more prostaglandins and more leukotrienes (neurotransmitters that up-regulate inflammation) that are released throughout their menstrual cycle, and one of the hallmarks endometriosis is the formation of scar tissue after inflammation occurs.
+People with endometriosis tend to have more prostaglandins and more leukotrienes (neurotransmitters that up-regulate inflammation) that are released throughout their menstrual cycle, and one of the hallmarks of endometriosis is the formation of scar tissue after inflammation occurs.

 This scar tissue can be VERY painful and can lead to difficulty with fertility for some.
 While other products have properties that may accelerate inflammation, increasing cramps or disrupting the pH of your vagina, menstrual discs have no effect on inflammation.